Klohto/AdventOfCode/2021/README.md

 Since **Livebook** was released and I also needed an excuse to play around with it, it's done strictly with LB.

 Each day is a **Livebook** **Markdown** - **.livemd* - that can be directly imported (or opened, for that matter).
 The days include example input and I also post them to elixirforum in each Advent of Code day thread.

+You can also mount this directory directly and import folder into livebook from the UI `docker run -v $(pwd):/livebook -p 8080:8080 livebook/livebook:edge`